zerochaos/zerochaos.github.io/_posts/2018-10-11-cloud-native-explained.md

 categories: [Cloud, DevOps]
 ---

-Cloud Native Computing Foundation (CNCF) states Cloud Native strategy is about scale and resilience: “distributed systems capable of scaling to tens of thousands of self healing multi-tenant nodes”.
+Cloud Native Computing Foundation (CNCF) states that the Cloud Native strategy is about scale and resilience: “distributed systems capable of scaling to tens of thousands of self healing multi-tenant nodes”.
 Cloud Native is about getting new products and services to market faster.
 Whether a business is a startup or an Enterprise trying to evolve more quickly, they want to use a Cloud Native architecture in order to innovate more rapidly.

 ## The Purpose of Cloud Native
 “Cloud Native” is the name of a particular approach to designing, building and running applications based on infrastructure-as-a-service combined with new operational tools and services like continuous integration, container engines and orchestrators.
 The overall objective is to improve speed, scalability and finally margin.